HassanRasoo98/timetable-scheduler-client/README.md

 Use the app on this link: https://isb-fastnuces-timetable-scheduler.streamlit.app/

 # Note
+This is the client applicaiton.
+The code for the server side can be accessed at https://github.com/HassanRasoo98/timetable-scheduler-server
 This application is no longer being maintained because I have passed out from FAST.
 I am looking for volunteers who want to continue this project.

 # Demo Video